pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 ## Pupil Mobile

 Pupil Mobile is a companion app to Pupil Capture and Pupil Service.
-It is currently in public alpha!
+It is currently in public beta.

 ### Introducing Pupil Mobile